InnovationProject4/platform-info-system/README.md

 ## Installation

-For running the build locally on Linux
+For running the build on Linux

 Install Eclipse Mosquitto
 ```sh